Basic Functions

 Example 1: Query records where temperature is NULL

-SELECT * FROM table1 WHERE humidity IS NOT NULL;
+SELECT * FROM table1 WHERE humidity IS NOT NULL;1.4 IN Operator

 - The